waynegakuo/nano-studio/README.md

 ---

 ## Notes on the model 🧩
-- "Nano Banana" refers to Google's Gemini 2.5 Flash image generation and editing model.
+- "Nano Banana Pro" refers to Google's Gemini 3 Pro image generation and editing model.
 - It enables conversational edits like color changes, adding objects, or texture adjustments.
 - Ideal for single-image product scenarios where consistency and speed matter.